KCTS 9 Management

 April M. Collier has spent the last 30 years in the fundraising field, primarily working in higher and secondary education institutions.
 She joined KCTS 9 in November 2013 as Vice President of Development.

 Prior to her appointment, April held the position of Vice President for Development at Seattle Preparatory School.
 She has also held leadership positions at Seattle University, College of Notre Dame, Jesuit School of Theology at Berkeley, and Eastside Catholic School, among others.
-April has developed and implemented numerous capital campaigns totally more than $80 million raised and has worked extensively with community leaders in each of her previous roles.
+April has developed and implemented numerous capital campaigns totaling more than $80 million raised and has worked extensively with community leaders in each of her previous roles.

 April is a native of Seattle and holds a Bachelor’s Degree in Public Administration from Seattle University.